 Dual enrollment is a program that allows high school students (usually sophomores, juniors, and seniors) to enroll in college courses for credit prior to high school graduation.

-Students benefit from taking Dual Enrollment courses both by earning college level credit and also by the opportunity to engage in rigorous post-secondary content and expectations to prepare them for college and career.
+Students benefit from taking Dual Enrollment courses both by earning college level credit and also by the opportunity to engage in rigorous post-secondary content and expectations to prepare them for college and a career.

 Dual Enrollment Student Guidelines

-- Students must complete a dual enrollment application and/or be placed in the course based on eligibility and placement by a school guidance counselor with Principal approval.
+- Students must complete a dual enrollment application and/or be placed in the course based on eligibility and placement by a school guidance counselor with principal approval.

 - The District will provide books required for classes through fees paid to the partner organization.

 - Students must return books to the District at the end of the semester.